 It may not be necessary for your case to go to court.
 In fact, many claims never reach this stage.
 Your lawyer will always try to resolve matters by negotiating with the liable party or their insurers first.
 However, if the liable party refuses your claim, disputes their part in it, or says your injury isn’t as serious as you claim, this could lead to your solicitor advising you to take the other party through the courts to get the compensation you deserve.
 Your lawyer would support you through the process, and would let you know what to expect when you do so.

 Thank you for taking the time to read our guide on foot injury compensation claims.
-We hope you have learned a lot about foot injury claims.
+We hope you have learned a lot about foot injury claims and foot injury compensation amounts for UK claims.
+If you have further questions about an injured foot accident, or would like to learn more about how much for a foot injury you could claim, we’d be happy to assist you.